MarsBased/marsbased-website-old/_posts/2014-10-25-Dealing-With-Your-First-Hire-In-A-Distributed-Team.markdown

 Be yourselves while making him part of team decisions, not leaving him out of meetings, and showing him everything is there to learn.
 Obviously, you'll be spending some time teaching him all that stuff, but consider this as an investment.

 On the other hand, terms like "family" or "friends" should be avoided.
 After all, this is a business relationship.
 Experts tend to favour the usage of expressions such as "we're a team", instead.
-Or else, no mentioning of this at all. <a href="http://blogs.hbr.org/2014/06/your-company-is-not-a-family/" target="_blank" title="Your Business Is Not A Family">This blog post</a> explains the situation very well.
+Or else, no mentioning of this at all. <a href="http://blogs.hbr.org/2014/06/your-company-is-not-a-family/" rel="nofollow" target="_blank" title="Your Business Is Not A Family">This blog post</a> explains the situation very well.

 The bottom line here is: show, don't tell.
 Your actions will be more valuable than your words.